Frequently Asked Questions

 It is the policy of the program that no applicant for admission shall, on the basis of disability, gender, nationality, race or ethnicity, religion, sexual orientation, or age, be unlawfully excluded from participation in or be denied the benefits of any program or activity.
 Nor shall an applicant for admission be otherwise subjected to unlawful discrimination, harassment, or retaliation for exercising his/her rights.
 Should an applicant believe s/he was subjected to unlawful discrimination, s/he should refer to the SFSU Policy Prohibiting Discrimination, Harassment, and Retaliation against Students and Applicants for Admission or contact the UCSF Director of Affirmative Action/Equal Opportunity.

 Yes, the program is accredited through the Commission on Accreditation in Physical Therapy Education (CAPTE).

 The acceptance rate for the 2012-15 class year was 19% and the matriculation rate was 98%.

 The employment rate for the Classes of 2009 through 2012 is 100%.

 The program begins in early June.

 The DPT is a 3 year program (36 months full-time - including summers).

 Students are required to maintain an overall 3.0 GPA, as well as a 3.0 GPA at both UCSF and SFSU in order to successfully complete the program.

 Yes.
 There are a limited number of competitive, merit-based scholarships as well as need-based awards for students throughout the 3-year program.
-All incoming students are considered for these awards, and there is no need to submit a formal application.
+Current students are considered for these awards, and there is no need to submit a formal application.

 Yes.
 All enrolled students are eligible for need-based financial aid through UCSF.
 For more information, see the UCSF Financial Aid website.